joezuntz/cosmosis-doc/reference/standard_library/smail.rst

 | URL         |                                           |
 +-------------+-------------------------------------------+

 This module takes inputs that specify the underlying spectroscopic (true) redshift distribution of the galaxies in the survey.
-It then convolves this with a photometric error sigma(z) = sigma_0 (1+z) and optionally biases it.
+It then convolves this with a photometric error :math:`\sigma(z) = \sigma_0 (1+z)` and optionally biases it.
 It computes bin edges in the survey assuming equal numbers in each.
 You can also specify fixed bin edges.